awarmanf/road_to_ccna/39_Campus_Network_Part_2/Readme.md

 #### Configure EIGRP on Core2 and IntRouter

+Configure eigrp on Core2

+    conf t
+    router eigrp 100
+    network 10.0.0.0
+    no auto-summary
+    end
+    write

+>EIGRP has auto-summarization enabled by default.
+Auto-summary summarizes networks to their major classful boundary.
+With no auto-summary you are disabling this function.
+If you don't configure "no auto summary", the router would summarize the subnetted addresses into a single network.

-Configure eigrp on Core2 and IntRouter
+Configure eigrp on IntRouter

     conf t
     router eigrp 100